cfchou/hakyll_site/posts/2013-05-18-builder-and-canbuildfrom.md

       ...
     }

-In [this post](), I stated that the found implicit _CBF_ will then help to infer foo's type parameter _That_ but we couldn't really tell in this case as _That_ is not used anywhere.
-A better example is _map_ in TraversableLike.
-Likewise, I implement _map_ for the Q collection.
+In [this post](./2013-05-11-polyglot-canbuildfrom.html), I stated that the found implicit `CBF` will then help to infer `foo`'s type parameter `That` but we couldn't really tell in the case because `That` is not used anywhere.
+A better example is `map` in `TraversableLike`.
+Likewise, I implement `map` for the Q collection.

     trait QLike[+A, +Repr]